russellballestrini/botoform/readme.rst

 Botoform
 ########

-Botoform_ allows operators to use JSON or YAML to manage infrastucture running in AWS.
+Botoform_ allows operators to use YAML to manage infrastucture running in AWS.
 Botoform_ abstracts and enriches Boto3_ and Botocore_.

 .. _Botoform: http://botoform.com